 All News Postings

-The Legal Aid Society will be closed on Thursday, November 22 and Friday, November 27 for Thanksgiving.
+Legal Aid will be closed on Thursday, November 26 and Friday, November 27 for Thanksgiving.
 We wish everyone a safe and healthy holiday.

 The federal, state, and local governments have designated funds to help tenants who have lost income due to the pandemic avoid eviction.

 - The Wisconsin Rental Assistance Program (WRAP) is a grant of up to $3000 paid on behalf of qualified tenants to their landlords.
 In Milwaukee County, the program is administered by the Social Development Commission and more information can be found here or by calling (414) 326-2888.

 - The Milwaukee County Eviction Prevention Fund was recently created to help tenants remain in their rental units.
 This program is administered by the Rental Housing Resource Center at Community Advocates.
 Tenants can learn more and apply here or by calling (414) 270-4646.

 - Wisconsin’s Emergency Assistance program has existed for years and can provide funds for tenants facing eviction who have dependant children in their households.
 The program is administered by W2 agencies.
 Check here for a list of W2 agencies and more information.